5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 Make sure that you before the update undertake these steps:

 * Shutdown the tracker by using `screen -r` and then pressing `Ctrl+c` and `Ctrl+a` and `Ctrl+d`.
+* Apply the update: by following the changelog.
 * After the update start the tracker again by using `screen -r` and execute `` `which php` api/tracker.php``.

 ## Changelog

+At every update you can just re-download the repository and replace it with the current files.

 **Update 1.0.1/1.0.2/1.0.3** : Small UI and Tracker fix.
 Replace the `whatsspy/` folder with the one of the repository .